Thank you for visiting my personal blog! I am here to help you to start or enhance your SEO career,

 SEO 2018 is becoming a mix of data game, working with advance web technologies and user experience, a good understanding of the tools and technologies listed below is key to perform any SEO work:

-1- Google crawlers, the feedback they give via GSC and the ability to read data and notifications in Google Search Console
+1- Crawalbility, renderability and indexability, Google crawlers will provide you a good feedback about that in GSC and the ability to read data and notifications in Google Search Console is crucial to keep a website crawlers friendly

-2- Web tracking using tools like Google Analytics and a good understanding of cross device tracking and audience building
+2- Web tracking using tools like Google Analytics, a good understanding of cross device tracking and audience building

 3- Third party tools like SEMrush, Ahrefs, Majestic SEO and more

-5- Performance (mainly speed) and user experience are becoming ranking factors (aside from their big impact on conversion rate)
+5- Performance (mainly speed) and user experience (Google doesn’t admit that) are becoming ranking factors aside from their big impact on conversion rate

 7- Content writing skills